exxeleron/enterprise-components/tutorial/Troubleshooting_windows.md

 3. [**Monitor**](../components/monitor) component - checking of disk usage and free disk space is currently not working on Windows. (this functionality is originally based on `du` and `df`) The rest of the `monitor`'s functionality is working on Windows.
+4. The reconnect feature of the [**handle**](../libraries/qsl/handle.q) library may cause a process to be not responsive (busy and not accepting connections) when there are more than two processes to which the process is trying to reconnect.